betaflight/betaflight/docs/TargetMaintenance/CreatingAUnifiedTarget.md

-# How to Create a Unified Target Configuration
+# How to Create a Target Configuration

-## 1. Considerations for Unified Target Configurations
+## 1. Considerations for Target Configurations

 ### 1.1.
 General